mamadzebal/Morse-Code-Detector/Readme.md

     ```

 ### 2. MicroController_Auto_Run_Codes
-This folder contains the MicroPython code that runs on the microcontroller to detect hand gestures using various sensors and send the detected gestures to the web server.
+This folder contains the MicroPython code that runs on the microcontroller to detect hand gestures using various sensors and send the detected alphabets to the web server.

 #### Files:
 - **main.py**: The main script that initializes the microcontroller and runs the gesture detection.